 If you have questions or need information about a specific school, you can call or write to the school or the district office.
 You can also schedule an appointment to visit the school and meet with the school's administrators and staff.

 Reprinted from the California Department of Education's " A Parent's Guide to the SARC "

-For past SARCs, see below.
+For past SARCs, contact the district office.